talss89/sprout/README.md

-# sprout
+# Sprout

-Fast, deduplicated content and database seeding for WordPress
+Fast, deduplicated content and database seeding for WordPress.

-- Sprout is a statically linked binary, written in Rust.
-It runs anywhere (your CI pipeline will eat it right up).
-- Sprout deduplicates and encrypts your data - snapshotting is quick and lightweight.
-- Sprout locally stashes your database and content when seeding, meaning you can easily revert.
-- Sprout supports multiple content branches.
-Working on a feature that relies on new content?
-Create a new content branch.
-- Store your content anywhere; locally, or on the cloud.
-Use S3, SFTP, HTTP or make use of tons of OpenDAL or Rclone providers.
-Even a local path is fine.
-- Commit a `sprout.yaml` to your project repo and let your team easily bootstrap content in new environments.
+- Store your uploads and database in a secure, central location and easily let your team get up and running with the correct version of content **with a one-liner - `sprout seed`**.

+- Sprout lets you commit a small `sprout.yaml` file as part of your WordPress project.
+It identifies the **exact version of database and wp-uploads content** required in order to seed a new environment.

+- You can store your database and content in a Sprout repo - this can be a local path, SFTP, S3 bucket, or any number of supported backends via OpenDAL or rclone. **Have complete control over your data.**

+- Your data is **encrypted and deduplicated**, and stored in the proven and trusted Restic format.
+So much more efficient than chucking ZIPs around.

+- **Sprout is FAST**.
+Written in Rust, and provided as a single static binary, it will run anywhere.

+- Sprout will **locally stash your current database and wp-uploads during destructive operations** - a nice safety net to have!

+---

+:warning: **This is a very early preview release, and should be used only when you've backed up your databases and uploads.
+I'm not responsible for anything bad that happens.**

+---

 [![asciicast](https://asciinema.org/a/636443.svg)](https://asciinema.org/a/636443)

-_Sprout allows you and your team to easily snapshot or pull down entire archives of wp-uploads and database content, in a secure and efficient manner.
-Easily track seeded content in git, but store your gigabytes of uploads anywhere else._

-I wrote Sprout after years of being sent SQL files and gigabytes of TAR archives when working as a consultant on WordPress projects.
-There had to be a better way, and I think this is it.

-**This is a very early preview release, and should be used only when you've backed up your databases and uploads.
-I'm not responsible for anything bad that happens.**

 ## Installation